A numerically stable algorithm for integrating Bayesian models using Markov melding: Self-density ratio estimation

 \subsection{Choice of weighting function}

 The choice of \(\w(\phi;\xi)\) affects both the validity and efficacy of our methodology.
-The weighted marginal \(\s(\phi)\) must satisfy the requirements for a density for our method to be valid, and it must be located in region of interest.
+The weighted marginal \(\s(\phi; \xi)\) must satisfy the requirements for a density for our method to be valid.
 Hence, the specific form of \(\w(\phi;\xi)\) is subject to some restrictions.
-An obvious requirement is that \(\w(\phi;\xi) \geq 0\) for all \(\phi\) in the support of \(\pd(\phi, \gamma)\).
-We also require that the weighted joint distribution \(\pd_{\w}(\phi, \gamma)\) has finite integral, to ensure that it can be normalised to a probability distribution, and that the marginal \(\s(\phi)\) admitted by \(\pd_{\w}(\phi, \gamma)\) is positive over the support of interest, also with finite integral.
-Whilst we do not strictly require \(\text{E}_{\s}[\Phi]\) to exist in order to sample from \(\pd_{\w}(\phi, \gamma)\), much of our discussion and intuition relies on its existence, so it seems a prudent requirement to impose upon \(\w(\phi;\xi)\).
+Our first requirement is that \(\w(\phi;\xi) > 0\) for all \(\phi\) in the support of \(\pd(\phi, \gamma)\).
+We also require that the weighted joint distribution, defined in \eqref{eqn:weighted-joint-def}, has finite integral, to ensure that it can be normalised to a probability distribution, and that the marginal \(\s(\phi; \xi)\) is positive over the support of interest, also with finite integral.